-The Bank's Corporate business aims to provide products and services to enhance investment and trade primarily between the UK, Europe and India.
-Following the Board's strategic decision to wind down operations, the Bank is gradually winding down its book and will look to either sell the residual Corporate assets to Axis Bank Ltd or in the local UK market.
-As part of the agreed conditions of the SPA, the Bank will completely sell down the Corporate book before change in control.
+The Bank's Corporate business was focussed to provide products and services to enhance investment and trade primarily between the UK, Europe and India.
+Following the Board's strategic decision to wind down operations, the Bank is gradually winding down its book and it has come down with scheduled repayments.
+The Bank is in the process of either selling the residual corporate assets to Axis Bank Limited or in the local UK market.
+As part of the wind down plan, the Bank will completely sell down the corporate book before filing its application with the regulators for revocation of banking licence.